Facilities and Services | Pre-trip Checklist | Safety Tips | What You Need to Know

 Consult tide tables and currents.

 - Bring drinking water; potable water is only provided at the drive-in campgrounds and at Sidney Spit.
-ATTENTION: Sidney Spit water has high sodium content is high and it is not recommended for people with health conditions.
+ATTENTION: Sidney Spit water sodium content is high and it is not recommended for people with health conditions.

 - Bring garbage bags as there are no garbage facilities in the park reserve except at car campgrounds.